 So how do you clean a moldy tent?

-- The first step in cleaning a moldy tent is to use brush with soft bristles to remove the loose mold
+- Brush with soft bristles to remove the loose mold

-- The second step to cleaning a moldy tent is to use a special mold cleaning chemical like Concrobium or a vinegar and water mix to effectively kill the mold spores that may remain.
+- Use a special mold cleaning chemical like Concrobium or a vinegar and water mix to effectively kill the mold spores that may remain.

 - The next step is to wash the molded area with warm water by scrubbing gently.